 the fool who lets a valuable gem slip through his fingers, even if nobody else realized its worth at the time

 So it was with Elvis Presley.
-It was far from apparent during Elvis' early adulthood that he was destined to become one of the most popular entertainers the world had ever seen.
+It was far from apparent during Elvis’ early adulthood that he was destined to become one of the most popular entertainers the world had ever seen.
 The day after Elvis graduated high school in 1953, he started work at M.B.
-Parker Machinists' Shop for $33 a week.
-When Elvis stopped by the studios of Sam Phillips' Memphis Recording Service sometime that summer (ostensibly to make a personal record "to surprise his mother"), he was, in the words of Marion Keisker, Phillips' partner and receptionist, "shy, a little woebegone, cradling his battered, beat-up child's guitar."
-While Elvis waited to record a couple of tunes ("My Happiness" and "That's When Your Heartaches Begin"), he asked Miss Keisker if she knew of any groups looking for a singer.
-She didn't.
+Parker Machinists’ Shop for $33 a week.
+When Elvis stopped by the studios of Sam Phillips’ Memphis Recording Service sometime that summer (ostensibly to make a personal record “to surprise his mother”), he was, in the words of Marion Keisker, Phillips’ partner and receptionist, “shy, a little woebegone, cradling his battered, beat-up child’s guitar.”
+While Elvis waited to record a couple of tunes (“My Happiness” and “That’s When Your Heartaches Begin”), he asked

 Elvis knew he wanted to be a singer, but he didn’t know how to go about becoming one.
 He hung around the Memphis Recording Service studios for the next several months and cut another personal record in January 1954, but he accomplished little else in the way of becoming a professional artist.
 The most notable “professional” event of these early years was Elvis’ switching jobs (because his previous employer had made him get a haircut), taking a job driving a truck for Crown Electric driving at the princely sum of $40 per week in April 1954.

 A month later, Elvis was excited that the big break he had been seeking might finally be at hand.
 Ronnie Smith, a fellow music enthusiast with whom Elvis had played a few little